+8619719949468

 Without a chiller, water warms up quickly, making it impossible to maintain 0°C daily.

-No—it will take far too long.
-A 1.0 HP is the minimum.
+No. Cooling time becomes impractically long.
+1.0 HP is the minimum.

 Conclusion: Choosing the Right Size Ice Bath Chiller